anupzpt/FileHandeling-Java/README.md

 # FileHandeling-Java
-FileHandeling in java.
+FileHandeling in Java.
 Basic operation for filehandeling along with filehandeling projects.